 - I love THICK chilis.
 To me chili should be nothing like soup.
 And sweet potatoes do an amazing job of thickening this Instant Pot beef chili.

 How to cook instant pot sweet potatoes

-Because sweet potatoes have a much lower pressure cooking time than beans, you need to add them in a second step.
+Because sweet potatoes have a much lower pressure cooking time than soaked beans, you need to add them in a second step when making this Instant Pot chili con carne.
 Otherwise they would completely disintegrate.

 Once the ground beef, beans, and tomato chili has finished cooking in the first step, quick release the pressure.
 Add sweet potatoes and corn and pressure cook for another 5 minutes.

-Whether you do a quick or natural pressure release at the end doesn’t seem to make any difference.
+Whether you do a quick release or natural pressure release at the end doesn’t seem to make any difference for this Instant Pot beef chili recipe.
 So make it dependent on how quick you need dinner on the table.

 Top this bowl of ultimate comfort to your hearts desire.
 I love avocado and cilantro.
 Grated cheese, sour cream and a piece of corn bread are also amazing!

 - 1-1/2 cups dry pinto, black, or kidney beans, soaked overnight